Roth Conversion Calculator: Find Your Optimal Conversion Amount

 Next, identify which tax bracket that puts you in and how much room remains before the next bracket.
 This is your "bracket space" — the amount you can convert at your current marginal rate.

 Then consider whether filling part of the next bracket makes sense.
+Tax bracket management is essential here.
 Sometimes paying 22% now is better than paying 24% or higher later.
+If you have existing Traditional IRA balances with after-tax money, the pro-rata rule complicates the calculation.
 This depends on your Traditional IRA balance, years until RMDs begin, and your expectations about future tax rates.

 Finally, check for hidden costs that might change the math.
 A large conversion can trigger IRMAA surcharges on Medicare premiums (if you're 63 or older), make more Social Security taxable, or eliminate ACA subsidies (if you're on marketplace insurance).
 These costs can effectively raise your conversion tax rate significantly.